 Individuals Previously Convicted of Marijuana Crimes.
 Under the measure, individuals currently serving a sentence for certain marijuana-related crimes that would not have been crimes or would have been subject to lesser penalties had the measure been in place when they were committed would be eligible for resentencing.
-For example, an offender serving a misdemeanor or a felony sentence for possessing, cultivating, or selling marijuana would be eligible to be resentenced.
+For example, an offender serving a misdemeanor or a felony sentence for possessing, cultivating, or selling marijuana would be eligible to be resentenced to either a misdemeanor or an infraction.
 However, a court would not be required to resentence offenders if it determined that doing so would pose an unreasonable risk to public safety.
 In addition, individuals who have already completed their sentences for such crimes could apply to the courts to have their convictions reclassified as misdemeanors or infractions.
 The measure also requires the destruction of arrest and conviction records for individuals previously arrested or convicted for certain marijuana-related offenses including possession, cultivation, or giving away marijuana.

 Authorization of Criminal Penalties.
 The measure creates various new marijuana-related crimes.
-For example, under the measure it would be a misdemeanor crime punishable by a fine of up to \$5,000 and/or up to a year in county jail to sell more than specified amounts of marijuana in a manner that is not authorized by the measure (such as without a proper license).
+For example, under the measure it would be a misdemeanor crime punishable by a fine of up to \$2,500 and/or up to a year in county jail to sell more than specified amounts of marijuana in a manner that is not authorized by the measure (such as without a proper license).
 It would also be a misdemeanor crime to make a false statement when applying for a marijuana business license.
-In addition, the measure states that possessing marijuana in an amount that exceeds the limits established by the measure is a misdemeanor crime.
+In addition, the measure states that possessing marijuana in an amount that exceeds the limits established by the measure is a crime punishable as either an infraction or a misdemeanor.